logistics

 Add garage and clearance notes

-Parking structures and podium garages can limit truck access, so height clearance and loading alternatives matter.
+Parking structures, podium garages, steep driveways, and coastal apartment lots can limit truck access, so height clearance and loading alternatives matter.

 Mention the carry path

 A legal loading space still may be far from the door.
-Add stairs, hallway length, courtyard distance, or steep paths.
+Add stairs, hallway length, courtyard distance, beach-area distance, or steep paths.